terra-money/docs/docs/migration/exchange-migration.md

 ## Snapshots and Airdrop

-**_Pre-attack_** snapshot to be taken at Terra Classic block [7544910](https://finder.terra.money/classic/blocks/7544910) (2022.05.07 23:00:04 UTC+08:00).
+- **_Pre-attack_** snapshot was taken at Terra Classic block [7544910](https://finder.terra.money/classic/blocks/7544910) (7 May 2022 22:59:37 UTC+08:00).

-**_Post-attack_** snapshot to be taken at Terra Classic block [7790000](https://finder.terra.money/classic/blocks/7790000).
+- **_Post-attack_** snapshot was taken at Terra Classic block [7790000](https://finder.terra.money/classic/blocks/7790000) (27 May 2022 00:38:08 UTC+8:00).

-**Note:** The post-attack block is estimated to occur on May 27th (2022.05.27 ~03:59:51 UTC+08:00).
-This block time is an estimate and may be subject to change.
-Please use the block height rather than the estimated time.
-Calculations described below should be carried out and resulting values should be utilized to properly calculate airdrop quantities.

 ### Airdrop allocations

-All airdrop allocations to UST and LUNA holders will be based on the snapshots listed above.
+All airdrop allocations to UST and LUNA holders are based on the snapshots listed above.
 You may review the exchange-relevant allocations below.
 Note that these allocations _exclude_ the Community pool allocation of 30% as it is irrelevant to exchanges.
 You may review the original token distribution text proposal [on the Agora forum](https://agora.terra.money/t/terra-ecosystem-revival-plan-2-updated-and-final/18498).

 **Note:** Wallets owned by Terraform Labs are excluded from any airdrop allocations.
 Wallets owned by Terraform Labs will not recieve any token allocation at genesis.